 - May result in a faster return to solid-food diet

 - May result in a quicker return of bowel function

 - Quicker return to normal activity

 ARE YOU A CANDIDATE FOR LAPAROSCOPIC COLON RESECTION?

-Although laparoscopic colon resection has many benefits, it may not be appropriate for some patients.
+Although laparoscopic colon surgery in Delhi has many benefits, it may not be appropriate for some patients.
 Obtain a thorough medical evaluation by a surgeon qualified in laparoscopic colon resection in consultation with your primary care physician to find out if the technique is appropriate for you.